 Most people know instinctively what inclusion feels like, whether that’s sitting around the dinner table at your family’s home or being surrounded by the people and things that make you feel most relaxed.
 It's the comfort and safety of knowing people value you for who you are that allows you to be yourself.
 Perhaps it’s the mere fact that they understand who you are that brings comfort.

 Inclusion in the workplace is the process of building an environment of safety, support, and respect so that we can all be our whole selves at work.
 Unfortunately, inclusion hasn’t been an automatic feature of many environments, in the workplace and outside it.
 Inclusion in the workplace requires intentional effort, understanding, and active adaptations.
-With 61% of employees feeling negatively about their company’s inclusion efforts, bold action is required in 2024.
+With 61% of employees feeling negatively about their company’s inclusion efforts, bold action is required now more than ever.

 Today’s article covers everything you need to know about inclusion in the workplace this year, beginning with definitions, the difference between diversity and inclusion, and why inclusion at work matters.
 Then, we explain the three core factors of workplace inclusion, offer examples of inclusion at work done well (as well as common mistakes), and finally break down the three practical steps any company should follow if they want to foster a more inclusive work culture this year.